 - Do not overstress or overthink

-- Do not feel nervous if you do not know answer to any question.
-You are not an encyclopedia and interview is for assessment of your personality.
+- Do not feel nervous if you do not know the answer to any question.
+You are not an encyclopedia and the RBI Grade B Interview is for the assessment of your personality

 List of the most important Interview questions of RBI Grade B Officer